seancorfield/test-runner/readme.md

   -n, --namespace SYMBOL       Symbol indicating a specific namespace to test.
   -r, --namespace-regex REGEX  Regex for namespaces to test.
 Defaults to #".*-test$"
-                               (i.e, only namespaces ending in '-test' are evaluated) -v, --var SYMBOL             Symbol indicating the fully qualified name of a specific test.
+                               (i.e, only namespaces ending in '-test' are evaluated) (clojure.test-only)
+  -v, --var SYMBOL             Symbol indicating the fully qualified name of a specific test.
   -i, --include KEYWORD        Run only tests that have this metadata keyword.
   -e, --exclude KEYWORD        Exclude tests with this metadata keyword.
+      --output SYMBOL          Output format (LazyTest-only).
+Can be given multiple times.
+(Defaults to nested.)
   -H, --test-help              Display this help message
 ```